 The Bureau also assists the Public Safety Department with the improvement and renovation of 12 emergency services buildings including, but not limited to, Police Headquarters, Fire Stations, and the Training Facility.
-New 95,000-square-foot Police Headquarters, which houses 310 police officers and administrative personnel, and an 89,000-square-foot parking garage, was constructed, completed and occupied by May 2019.
+New 95,000-square-foot Police Headquarters, which houses 320 police officers and administrative personnel, and an 89,000-square-foot parking garage, was constructed and completed.
 This new facility is for the 21st century police force and consolidates all of the police facilities within one central location.
 The Bureau is currently tasked to demolish the previously occupied facility.

 In addition to the administration of capital projects, the Bureau performs plan reviews to ensure compliance with local and state codes, regulations and practices concerning site engineering and site construction development and inspection in connection with the construction of capital, departmental, residential and/or commercial development projects.
-Each year, the Bureau performs approximately 350 site plan reviews, and performs more than 100 as-built construction inspections.
+In 2020, the Bureau performs 452 site plan reviews, and performs 149 as-built construction inspections.
 The Bureau also includes review and issuance of obstruction and excavation permits so that projects throughout the City are performed in an efficient, safe and logical manner.
-In 2019, the department issued 741 excavation permits and 221 obstruction permits which generated approximately \$500,000 in revenue collections.
+In 2020, the department issued 794 excavation permits and 198 obstruction permits which generated more than \$700,000 in revenue collections.